David Grabiner is one of the lucky few in the United States who can say he has competed in an international Olympiad this year and won a gold medal.

 Grabiner won a silver medal in Finland, where the United States took second place overall.
 In the 1984 competition, he also won a silver medal.

-"I guess I could speak to three-fourths of the people (in Warsaw) because most of them speak either English or French," said Grabiner.
+"I guess I could speak to three-fourths of the people (in Warsaw) because most of them speak either English or French," said Grabiner, adding that French was one of his favorite subjects in high school.